geoserver/geoserver.github.io/_posts/2023-10-15-geoserver-2-24-0-released.md

 ### Internal refactor to remove "org.opengis" package usage

-The GeoTools project moved away from using the "org.opengis" package after complaints from OGC GeoAPI working group representatives, using the same package name.
-Interfaces have been moved to the "org.geotool.api" package, along with some general clean up.
+The GeoTools project moved away from using the ``org.opengis`` package after complaints from OGC GeoAPI working group representatives, using the same package name.
+Interfaces have been moved to the ``org.geotool.api`` package, along with some general clean up.

 While this does not affect GeoServer users directly, it's of consequence for those that have installations with custom, home grown plugins that might have to be migrated as a consequence.
 For those, the GeoTools project offers a migration guide, along with a refactoring